-Redwood Mortgage Investors IX, LLC ("RMI IX" or the "company") is a Delaware limited liability company formed in October 2008 to engage in business as a mortgage lender and investor by making and holding-for-investment mortgage loans secured by California real estate, primarily through first and second deeds of trust.
+Redwood Mortgage Investors IX, LLC ("RMI IX" or "the company") is a Delaware limited liability company formed in October 2008 to engage in business as a mortgage lender and investor by making and holding-for-investment mortgage loans secured by California real estate, primarily through first and second deeds of trust.
+The company is externally managed by Redwood Mortgage Corp ("RMC" or "the manager").

-The company is externally managed by Redwood Mortgage Corp ("RMC" or the "manager").
-The manager is solely responsible for managing the business and affairs of the company, subject to the voting rights of the members on specified matters.
-The manager acting alone has the power and authority to act for and bind the company.
 RMC provides the personnel and services necessary for the company to conduct its business as the company has no employees of its own.
-The mortgage loans the company funds and/or invests in are arranged and generally are serviced by RMC.
+The mortgage loans the company funds and invests in are arranged and generally are serviced by RMC.